troglobit/mg/README.md

 reason to learn more than one Emacs flavor.

 > Try the [latest release](https://github.com/troglobit/mg/releases/latest),
-> use the versioned tarball, avoid GitHub generated links!
+> use the tarball with a version in the name, avoid GitHub generated links!

 The size constraints and target audience pose challenging limitations on the feature set of Mg.
-It is not scriptable or extensible like a true Emacs, although a startup file is supported, and not all features are available.
+It is not scriptable or extensible like a true Emacs, although a startup file is supported, and certainly not all features are available.

-Feature patches are of course most welcome, as long as they remain in the spirit of Mg -- to be small, fast, and portable.
+Feature patches are most welcome, as long as they remain in the spirit of Mg -- small, fast, and portable.

 Building
 --------

 This project is completely self hosting.
-However, by default you need a termcap library, like ncurses, to provide the APIs like `setupterm()`, `tgoto()`, and `tputs()`.
+However, by default you need a termcap library, like [Ncurses][], to provide APIs like: `setupterm()`, `tgoto()`, and `tputs()`.

-See below for how to build without ncurses.
+See below for how to build without Ncurses.

 ### With termcap/terminfo/curses